-- 1. PCIe class ID shall be set as 0x12 - 2.
-A Max Payload Size (MPS) of >= 256 Bytes - 3.
-A Max Read Request Size (MRRS) of >= 512 Bytes - 4.
-At least one BAR shall be pre-fetchable, 64bits, and configurable to be at least 1GB in size - 5.
-Maximum non-prefetchable BAR size shall not exceed 128MB in total
+- 1. A Max Payload Size (MPS) of >= 256 Bytes - 2.
+A Max Read Request Size (MRRS) of >= 512 Bytes - 3.
+At least one BAR shall be pre-fetchable, 64bits, and configurable to be at least 1GB in size - 4.
+The DMA engine shall be capable of saturating at least the PCIe gen4 x4 connection (if gen4 capable) or the PCIe gen3 x4 connection (if gen3 capable).

-- 6. The DMA engine shall be capable of saturating at least the PCIe gen4 x4 connection and ideally the full PCIe BW. - 7.
-The DMA engine shall be capable of mapping to all of host memory and the ability to map the majority of the memory on the module with certain memory regions mapped out due to security concerns. - 8.
-The DMA engine shall support a link latency of >= 1us. - 9.
+- 5. The DMA engine shall be capable of mapping to all of host memory and the ability to map the majority of the memory on the module with certain memory regions mapped out due to security concerns. - 6.
+The DMA engine shall support a link latency of >= 1us. - 7.
 The DMA engine shall support the ability for software/firmware to enable/disable PCIe MSI/MSI-X interrupts per DMA command and programmatically map the interrupts to either the host or internal CPU cores so that it is possible to chain multiple PCIe commands together.